open-sauced/intro/CONTRIBUTING.md

 - Preview your Markdown locally to ensure proper formatting before submitting your contribution.
 - Keep your Markdown content organized, and use headings to structure your sections.
 - There can only be one `heading 1` in each chapter.
 - Use code blocks to highlight code snippets or configuration examples.
 - Check out the official [Markdown Guide](https://www.markdownguide.org/basic-syntax/) website for more information about using Markdown.

+## Translating the Intro to Open Source Course

+Translating our Intro to Open Source course helps make it more accessible to a broader audience.
+If you're interested in translating this course, please read our [🌐 i18n Guidelines](/i18n-guidelines.md) page.